Kitchener family law lawyers with over 40 years of firm experience assisting clients with property division as part of a separation and divorce

 The Family Law Act does not apply to cohabitating couples who are not married, where property is generally divided upon separation by ownership.
 However, where one party has contributed financially or otherwise to property owned by the other, the contributing party may be able to seek compensation or an interest based upon equitable principles.
 This type of claim is based on unjust enrichment.
 If you are in a common-law relationship and believe that property division should apply to your separation, you should contact an experienced family law lawyer at our firm to review your situation.

-For over 40 years, clients have trusted in our ability to explain their rights and obligations in a separation or a divorce.
-We are confident that you will appreciate our professional and personalized service.
-We invite you to browse our website and read the positive things others have to say about us.
+For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
+We are confident that you will appreciate our professionalism and personalized service.
 To benefit from our knowledge and experience with respect to property division as part of your separation or divorce, please contact 519-884-0034 or send us an email.
+Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
+We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.

 Connect with a lawyer in our firm with expertise in this area